MartijnVDijk1/TerraPromesa/README.md

 2. In your IDE go to the terminal and make sure your path is set to the project folder TerraPromesa

+3. Clone the .env-example file and name it .env

+4. Run the command `php artisan key:generate`

-2. You can now start up the Laravel project by running the following in your terminal:
+5. You can now start up the Laravel project by running the following in your terminal:
  `php artison serve`
 ***Make sure php is installed on your pc!***

-3. Use the Laravel docs!! https://laravel.com/docs/10.x
+6. Use the Laravel docs!! https://laravel.com/docs/10.x